slobodan-ilic/youstatanalyzer/README.md

 ## Usage

+1. Install the requirements from the '''requirements.txt''' file.
-Start Flask website locally.
-Use by entering ID of the video to be analyzed.
+2. Start Flask website locally by typing '''python app.py'''.

-To run the web server use the command: ```python app.py``` The website will be available at localhost.
+3. Enter the ID of a YouTube video (e.g. '''3HuYr6G2Z28''' from the video link: '''https://www.youtube.com/watch?v=3HuYr6G2Z28''')

+Some videos don't have statistics available, such as official movie trailers of newer movies.